You

 out there in the world for others -- they don't get cut!

-So take advantage of every outlet, every possibility,
+So take advantage of every outlet, every possibility, ever

-offer from MTV for use of some of her songs in one of
+for use of some of her songs in one of their TV shows because

-their TV shows because they stumbled onto her songs on
+they stumbled onto her songs on her website.
+If people can't

-her website.
-If people can't hear your song or find it,
+hear your song or find it, they can't fall in love with

-they can't fall in love with it and want to license it
+it and want to license it or record it.

 CHANGE YOUR PERSPECTIVE

-Finally, remember that success is an ongoing journey,
+Finally, remember that success is an ongoing journey, not

-So enjoy and celebrate your achievements along the way.
+celebrate your achievements along the way.

-Whether you are just learning to upload an MP3, a new
+Whether you are just learning to upload an MP3, a new open

-contest you are successful.
+you are successful.

 Most

 of us did not choose this as a career.
 It chose us.
-We
+We write

-as well buckle up and enjoy the scenery.
+buckle up and enjoy the scenery.

 ~